tuaris/stratum-mining-zetacoin/README.md

+#Vardiff Branch Notes
+This branch is in *active development* and *will* be broken.
+Do *not* run this in production yet.

 #Description
 Stratum-mining is a pooled mining protocol.
 It is a replacement for *getwork* based pooling servers by allowing clients to generate work.
 The stratum protocol is described [here](http://mining.bitcoin.cz/stratum-mining) in full detail.